czs0607/ddmc-cicd-2025-demo1/CHAPTER1.md

 # story begin

-- long long time age
+- long long time age, in the far far land, there is a beast...